mithril-security/blindai/docs/docs/advanced/contributing/setting-up-your-dev-environment.md

 If you do not set up a reverse proxy, users will need to set the `hazmat_http_on_untrusted_port` option to `True` when using blindai's `connect()` function.
 Again, this is **not recommended** for production.

 >Note that if you make any changes to the server code, a new `manifest.toml` file will be created when you build the server.
-In order to be able to connect with this server instance using the BlindAI Core `connect()` method, you will need to supply a path to a copy of this file in the `hazmat_manifest_path` option.
+In order to be able to connect with the server instance using the BlindAI Core `connect()` method, you will need to supply a path to a copy of this file in the `hazmat_manifest_path` option.
 The manifest.toml files are used during the verification step of the connection progress to check that the server is not running any unexpected and potentially malicious code.
 You can learn more about this verification process [here](../../getting-started/confidential_computing.md).